-Tick, Tick… BOOM! is showing now on Netflix
+Tick, Tick… BOOM! is streaming now on Netflix.

 However, while RENT will always be the musical creation most associated with Larson, it was far from being his only work.
-Long before RENT, there was Tick, Tick… BOOM! an autobiographical musical/stand up show, and the George Orwell inspired Superbia.
-Both were labours of love for Larson while he worked as a waiter at the Moondance Diner in New York’s SoHo, his bohemian home life and desperate need for success surrounded by artistic poverty.
+Long before RENT, there was Tick, Tick… BOOM! an autobiographical musical/stand-up show, and the George Orwell-inspired Superbia.
+Both were labours of love for Larson while he worked as a waiter at the Moondance Diner in New York’s SoHo, his bohemian home life and desperate need for success surrounded by a trademark artistic poverty.
 It’s here where Lin-Manuel Miranda’s outstanding directorial debut begins.
-The year is 1990, and Jonathan (Andrew Garfield) is about to turn 30, with his musical Superbia still developing eight years after graduating from Adelphi University on Long Island.
-While undoubtedly talented, Larson is stuck in a rut, the clock ticking as he ponders his birthday and the elusive hit he dreams of creating.
+The year is 1990, and Jonathan (Andrew Garfield) is about to turn 30, with his musical Superbia still in development eight years after graduating from Adelphi University on Long Island, Larson is stuck in a rut, the clock ticking as he ponders his birthday and the elusive hit he dreams of.

 READ MORE: IN THE HEIGHTS

-In telling Jonathan’s story, Lin-Manuel Miranda cleverly uses his biographical musical Tick, Tick… BOOM! as a narration device while dovetailing this with the creation of his first musical, Superbia.
+In telling Jonathan’s story, Lin-Manuel Miranda cleverly uses his biographical musical Tick, Tick… BOOM! as a narrative device alongside his first musical, Superbia.
 As a result, Tick, Tick… BOOM! is built upon a series of flashbacks and vignettes, carefully weaved together to create a luscious tapestry of Jon’s life before RENT.
-Here, Miranda has the creative freedom to craft fantastical sequences built on Jon’s imagination and energy – a point emphasised by the opening statement, “Everything you’re about to see is true, except for the parts Jonathan made up.”
+In doing so, Miranda has the creative freedom to craft fantastical sequences built on Jon’s imagination and energy – a point emphasised by the opening statement, “Everything you’re about to see is true, except for the parts Jonathan made up.”
 The result is a glorious celebration of Larson’s story and creativity told through his eyes and imagination.

 TICK, TICK…BOOM!
 (L-R) Andrew Garfield as Jonathan Larson, Alexandra Shipp as Susan in TICK, TICK…BOOM!
 Photo Credit: Macall Polay/NETFLIX ©2021

-However, this would not work without Andrew Garfield’s energetic and electric central performance.
+Miranda’s vision would not work without Andrew Garfield’s energetic and electric central performance.
 Throughout Tick, Tick… BOOM!
 Garfield embodies Jon’s boundless enthusiasm, from his love of art and culture to his belief in music as a tool for social change.
-Here Garfield brilliantly reflects the whirring and unsettled mind of a creative genius, with every interaction the spark of a potential song or story.
-Maybe the depth of Andrew Garfield’s performance comes from a similar creative drive to that of Larson?
-After all, Garfield is also a whirlwind of talent, from a stunning west end performance in Angels in America to a fantastic movie and TV catalogue.
-In fact, I often find myself asking whether there is anything Garfield can’t do!
+Garfield brilliantly reflects the whirring and unsettled mind of a creative genius, with every interaction the spark of a potential song or story.
+Maybe the depth of Andrew Garfield’s performance comes from a similar creative drive to that of Larson; after all, Garfield is also a whirlwind of talent, from a stunning west-end performance in Angels in America to a fantastic catalogue of film and TV performances.
+In fact, I often find myself asking whether there is anything Garfield can’t do.

 READ MORE: ENCANTO

-Equally stunning is Miranda’s direction as Tick, Tick… BOOM! bounces from a nostalgic homage to a reflection of a changing creative scene in New York.
-Here, Tick, Tick… BOOM! joyfully defies the usual tropes of the biography and the film musical, becoming something genuinely unique.
-It is therefore disappointing that Tick, Tick… BOOM! has arrived on Netflix with little fanfare; an ongoing problem for straight to streaming movies denied a cinematic release.
+Tick, Tick… BOOM! bounces from a nostalgic homage to a reflection of a changing creative scene in New York, joyfully defying the usual tropes of the biography and the film musical and becoming something genuinely unique.
+It is, therefore, disappointing that Tick, Tick… BOOM! has arrived on Netflix with little fanfare, an ongoing problem for straight-to-streaming movies denied a cinematic release.

-Tick, Tick… BOOM! is heartfelt and beautiful – a love letter to creativity from one Broadway writer to another whose talent was cut short.
+Tick, Tick… BOOM! is heartfelt and beautiful – a love letter to creativity from one Broadway writer to another sadly no longer with us.
 The result is one of Lin-Manuel Miranda’s most colourful, celebratory and joyous films, held aloft by Garfield’s electric performance.

 READ MORE: EVERYBODY’S TALKING ABOUT JAMIE